Fixed income strategies

 Outlook strategy

-• As regards interest rates, we prefer real rates in the United States, where economic data over the past month has pointed to a slowdown.
-We are also focusing on central banks that are behind the cycle, such as the UK, but also on certain emerging markets, such as Brazil, which is also benefiting from high real rates, and certain Eastern European countries that will be impacted by a possible ceasefire in Ukraine.
-We are also short Japanese rates, where inflation is starting to take hold, as well as in Europe, in a context of high defence spending.
+• On the rates, we favour real rates in the United States, because the economic data in a context of the imposition of tariffs indicate a slowdown in the economy.
+In addition, we are also focusing on central banks that are lagging the cycle, such as the UK, but also on certain emerging countries, such as Brazil, which also benefits from high real rates and an allocation to certain Eastern European countries.
+We also have short positions on Japanese rates where inflation is starting to take root, but also in Europe, in a context of high budgetary defence spending.

-• On credit, we maintain our positive but cautious stance on the back of high valuations and maintain a significant level of hedging on the iTraxx Xover to protect the portfolio from the risk of spread widening.
+• On credit, even if this asset class offers an attractive source of carry, we are cautious due to the high valuations and maintain a significant level of hedging on the iTraxx Xover to protect the portfolio from the risk of widening spreads.

 Performance Overview